dhappy/git-remote-ipfs-iota/README.md

 ## Overview

 Git is at its core an object database.
-There are four types of objects and they are stored by the SHA1 hash of the serialized form in `.git/objects`.
+There are four types of objects: Commits, Trees, Tags, & Blobs.

 When a remote helper is asked to push, it receives the key of a Commit object.
 That commit has an associated Tree and zero or more Commit parents.